cognate-lang/cognate/INTRODUCTION.md

 - stack manipulation functions
 - pattern matching

-There are example programs in the examples/ directory, and others in the tests/ directory.
-There is also a list of all functions in compiler/builtins.c
+There are example programs in the `examples` directory, and others in the `tests` directory.
+There is also a list of all functions in `compiler/builtins.c`.